roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Service mesh/Gateway management/Manage a gateway.md

     -   `name` in port: the name of the gateway port.
 In this example, the gateway port name is http.
     -   `number`: the port number of the gateway.
     -   `protocol`: the gateway protocol.
-4. After you modify the YAML configuration as required, click **Update**.
+3. After you modify the YAML configuration as required, click **Update**.

 ## Delete a gateway

-1. In the left-side navigation pane under Container Service - Kubernetes, choose **Service Mesh** \> **Gateways**.
-The Gateways page appears on the right.

-2. Click **Delete** in the Actions column for the target gateway.
+1. Click **Delete** in the Actions column for the target gateway.

-3. In the dialog box that appears, click **OK**.
+2. In the dialog box that appears, click **OK**.
 The gateway is deleted.